On the Last Day of the Year: Plot

-On the thirty-first, Ishinosuke, Mr. Yamamura's careless son from a previous marriage, shows up after a drunken night at his parents' house, to the consternation of the other family members.
+On the thirty-first, Ishinosuke, Mr. Yamamura's careless son from a previous marriage, shows up at his parents' house after a drunken night out, to the consternation of the other family members.
 Omine reminds Mrs. Yamamura of the advance she had been willing to pay, but her employer pretends not to remember having made such an offer.
 Out of desperation, Omine steals two yen from a drawer and gives it to the waiting Sannosuke.
 Knowing that the money in the household will be counted on this last evening of the year, she fears the moment her embezzlement will be revealed, and even contemplates suicide.
 Fortunately, Ishinosuke has taken the remaining money from the drawer, thus obliterating all traces of Omine's misdemeanour.
 Omine speculates if Ishinosuke's action was by pure chance and simply for his own purposes, or if he had witnessed her theft and taken the remaining money to protect her.